 - Design your tables, lighting and other visual details.

-Experienced wedding planners have a rolodex of contacts in the biz, so they may be able to find you that reception venue with the perfect view, or the one caterer who will work with small budgets.
+Experienced wedding planners have contacts in the business, so they may be able to find you that reception venue with the perfect view, or the one caterer who will work with small budgets.
 They may also be able to pull in favors to get discounts or freebies.

 - Meeting vendors and deliveries, and handling any no-shows